wptrainingteam/learn-wp-content/theme-developer-learning-pathway/08-publishing-themes/01-the-wordpress-org-theme-directory.md

 One of the most popular ways to do this is to submit your theme to the WordPress.org theme directory.

-Let's dive into what the WordPress.org theme directory is, and why you might consider publishing your theme there.
+Let's dive into what the WordPress.org theme directory is, why you might consider publishing your theme there, and learn about the process of submitting your theme to the theme directory.

 ## What is the WordPress.org theme directory?

-The WordPress.org theme directory is a repository of free, GPL licensed themes that have been reviewed and approved by the WordPress theme review team.
+The WordPress.org [theme directory](https://wordpress.org/themes/) is a repository of free, GPL licensed themes that have been reviewed and approved by the WordPress theme review team.

 One of the benefits of publishing your theme in the WordPress.org theme directory is that it gives you access to a large audience of WordPress users.

-Folks can either download the theme from the WordPress.org theme directory, or install it directly from the Themes page in their WordPress dashboard.
+Folks can either download the theme from the online theme directory, or install it directly from the Themes page in their WordPress dashboard.

 ## Why publish your theme in the WordPress.org theme directory?